jwjames/firestore-user-presence/README.md

 [in-progress, but it 100% works]

-Working files from an app I built that leverages Google Cloud functions to connect a Firestore user collection to a separate Firebase collection, making use of Firebase's `onDisconnect` class.
+Working files from an app I built that leverages Google Cloud Functions to connect a Firestore user collection to a separate Firebase collection, making use of Firebase's `onDisconnect` class.

 From the Google Firestore docs: